Becoming a homeowner is exciting…and expensive. You are responsible for many different costs when you purchase your own home.

-Another option that requires a little more work, but is less obvious is a door sweep.
-These are self-adhesive strips that you cut to the proper size and mount directly on the bottom of your door to keep the outside air from entering your home.
+Another option that requires a little more work but is less obvious is a door sweep.
+You cut These self-adhesive strips to the proper size and mount them directly on the bottom of your door to keep the outside air from entering your home.

 Although it might seem unusual, the temperature of your garage can affect your heating and cooling expenses.
 This is especially true if you have a room that is built above it.

-There are kits available with pre-cut insulation that can stick right to the individual panels on your garage.
+There are kits available with pre-cut insulation that can stick right to the individual panels in your garage.

-Insulating your garage is a simple solution that can save money on the heating and cooling costs inside your home.
+Insulating your garage is a simple solution that can save money on your home’s heating and cooling costs.

-These curtains act as a barrier, keeping hot sunlight out that overheats your home in the summer, as well as blocking cold air from moving into the room.
+These curtains act as a barrier, keeping hot sunlight out that overheats your home in the summer and blocking cold air from moving into the room.

-There are so many different types and styles of blackout and thermal curtains that you should be able to easily find some that fit your style.
+There are so many different types and styles of blackout and thermal curtains that you should be able to find some that fit your style easily.

 Installing fans in main rooms and bedrooms can help immensely with heating and cooling costs.
-Not only will ceiling fans circulate air and cool the area in the summer, you can also flip a switch on the fan for winter.
+Ceiling fans will circulate air and cool the area in the summer, and you can flip a switch on the fan for winter.

-The fan will then turn the other direction to help push warm air down.
+The fan will then turn in the other direction to help push warm air down.
 There is also a huge variety of fans available now.
-You can find fans that are stylish and fit many different decorating styles
+You can find fans that are stylish and fit many different decorating styles.

 Energy Saving Products and Money Saving Hacks for Homeowners

-As a homeowner, being as energy efficient as possible is in your best interest for keeping long-term costs lower.
+Being as energy efficient as a homeowner is in your best interest for keeping long-term costs lower.

 Consider more frugal hacks to help save money around the house.